car251290/FullStack-React-Sping-/README.md

 ## Get Post
 This makes the GET requests easily cacheable and browsers usually treat them as such.
 We can also make our POST requests cacheable using Cache-Control and Expires headers.

+In this article I have tried to express why I value REST and why I believe you should value it as well.
+I hope that after reading this, the reasons to apply REST standards are now more clear to you.

+This article can serve as a motivation to learn more about the topic.
+And I have some good news: I am planning to write about REST Best Practices and common mistakes in the near future.

 ## Using Node

 https://nodejs.org/en/